isabella232/ios-contact-picker/readme.md

     }
 ```

-Here, we see if our app can use the user’s contacts.
+Here we see if our app can use the user’s contacts.
 If not, we let the user know.
 If so, we go ahead and call **fillContacts**.
-If the user hasn’t specified whether our not our app has permission to use his or her contacts, we ask them and respond appropriately.
+If the user hasn’t specified whether or not our app has permission to use his or her contacts, we ask them and respond appropriately.

 Now we need a way to store contact information.
 To do this, go to File>New>File... and create a new Cocoa Touch Class.
 I always prepend my class names with a “C”, so I’ll name the class “**CContact**” since we want a class to hold contact information.
 Make sure the subclass is NSObject, the language Objective-C.